-Daily spot gas prices are shown in Figure 9 and indicate that maximum, minimum and average prices have converged in recent years, reflecting the oversupply of domestic gas capacity and reserves.
+Daily spot gas prices from the gasTrading's website are shown in Figure 10.
+This shows that there has been a downward trend for gas traded via the gasTrading platform since 2017 and that the maximum, minimum and average prices are very closely aligned.
+This is consistent with the oversupply of domestic gas capacity and reserves over this period.